Scalingo/link/README.md

 ## How do we bind the IPs?

-To add an interface LinK adds the IP to the configured interface and send an unsolicited ARP request on the network (see [Gratuitous ARP](https://wiki.wireshark.org/Gratuitous_ARP)).
+To add an interface, LinK adds the IP to the configured interface and send an unsolicited ARP request on the network (see [Gratuitous ARP](https://wiki.wireshark.org/Gratuitous_ARP)).